mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-3-6-Discussion.md_toc.md

             -   [Reflection on reflecting in role](#reflection-on-reflecting-in-role)
             -   [Reflecting in role](#reflecting-in-role)
+            -   [Discussion on mediated chat and potential for addressing contradictions in activity](#discussion-on-mediated-chat-and-potential-for-addressing-contradictions-in-activity)
         -   [The freedoms and restrictions of playgrounds](#the-freedoms-and-restrictions-of-playgrounds)
         -   [Extending the metaphor - anchoring in sheltered